alonzoaam/DH110/Assignments/Assignment-05/README.md

 <h2>Supported Tasks</h2>
 The current prototype can support two tasks:
+The first task shows the functionality of the wellness tab.

 1. Go to Wellness Tab
 2. Select "Answer Daily Question"
 3. Answer Daily Question
 4. Check Family Member Emotion
 5. Go to Home Tab
+<br></br>

+The second task shows the functionality of the events tab.
 1. Check Planning Tab
 2. Check Calendar
 3. Sort to week view